Bhupesh-V/Bhupesh-V.github.io/interview.md

 ### What makes you who you are today?

 Reading & Writing.
 Both have had a huge impact on how I think and approach life and problems.
-I have been reading since I was a high-school kid, mostly fiction and non-fiction.
-I have been writing [since 2019](/archive/), mostly technical stuff.
+I have been reading since I was a high-school kid, starting from newspapers.
+I believe knowledge shouldn't be kept behind paywalls, I have pirated books, bought books at MRP, bought books from pricey stores, from airports.

-I have a dedicated [digital bookshelf](https://bookshelf.bhupesh.me/), in case you are interested in what I'm reading and how I critique books.
+I have a dedicated digital view of my [bookshelf](https://bookshelf.bhupesh.me/), in case you are interested in what I'm reading and how I critique books.

+I started writing in [2019](/archive/), mostly technical stuff, nowadays I'm upping myself with [storytelling](https://til.bhupesh.me/meta/creative-writing#creative-writing) skills.

 <!-- ### Tell us about a really difficult technical problem you solved.
 What was it, and what did you build?